Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 - The success of guilt marketing depends on the frequency of exposure and the personalities/circumstances of the audience

-In summary: Duolingo offers an outstanding growth marketing case study of a Gen-Z-favorite brand that does authentic, engaging marketing that cuts through the digital noise.
+In summary: Duolingo offers an outstanding growth marketing case study of a Gen-Z-darling brand that does authentic, engaging marketing that cuts through the digital noise.

 Interested in learning more about the best B2B newsletters?
 Sign up for my newsletter or subscribe to the Brand & Marketing YouTube channel to get fresh insight delivered to you weekly.